defold/defold.github.io/_posts/2021-02-09-A-first-look-at-the-2021-roadmap.md

 ### Xbox
 We would like to also add support for Xbox in 2021, but if that happens it will likely not be until late this year.
 If you have a game you want to publish on Xbox you can increase the priority of this task by reaching out to your Xbox representative and request Defold support.

+### Editor on Linux
+The Defold editor runs well on Linux but there are a few pain points and problems related to Linux distributions, window managers and graphics drivers.
+This year we plan to invest time in order to fix at least some of these issues.

 ---

 ## Extensions